AC-98/OSRS-project/README.md

 - ✅ **Production-ready API** serving predictions and metrics via FastAPI
 - ✅ **Intelligent automation** with item-driven configuration and auto-selection
 - ✅ **Professional documentation** with clear setup guides and technical explanations

-The result is a complete, portfolio-ready data system that showcases the fundamentals needed for any data engineering role.

 ## Web UI Dashboard